top of page

 What is sexual consent?

 It is an agreement between participants to engage in sexual activity.
-The agreement does is made enthusiastically, with no coercion, threats, intimidation, fear, made with hesitation, or made under the influence of alcohol or a substance.
+The agreement is made enthusiastically, with no coercion, threats, intimidation, or fear, made with hesitation or under the influence of alcohol or a substance.

 Do I have to report the rape to authorities and press criminal charges?

-It is your right as a victim to report or not to rape to authorities.
-You have two options, to report the rape, but not press charges at the moment (or ever).
-Or to report a rape and press charges through the criminal justice system.
+It is your right as a victim to report or not rape to authorities.
+You have two options: report the rape but not press charges at the moment (or ever), or report a rape and press charges through the criminal justice system.
 Talk to a victim advocate to learn more about your reporting options.

 What are my rights as a victim?